How to set your private cloud security with Xeoma Cloud

 And then export it to any folder on your computer:

 Even if your camera has no static IP address, you can still connect it to Xeoma Cloud service, for example, by using the FTP upload feature.

 If you choose the FTP option, connect the FTP Receiver module instead of the Universal Camera module.

 Here you can find all options to add a camera with no static IP address to the Xeoma Cloud service.

 If you cameras are connected to Xeoma running on a computer, and you just want Cloud for backup safe storage purposes, it’s even easier!

 Starting with Xeoma 17.3.1 the software now has a “1-click Cloud” to make cameras in Xeoma on the computer be automatically added to your Cloud account.
 To enable it, go to Main menu -> Remote access -> Cloud service in your desktop Xeoma.
 A Connection Dialog with the “Cloud service” title will appear where you need to enter your Cloud account’s password (see letter you got after obtaining a Cloud subscription for the password).

 “HTTP Sending” modules will be added to chains on the computer side while “HTTP Receiver” modules will be added to chains as source modules in your Cloud account.
 These pair modules can work with video and sound.
-Add recording modules to chains in Cloud and connect back to your computer Xeoma through Connection Dialog in the Main menu.
+Add recording modules to chains in your Cloud account and connect back to your computer Xeoma through Connection Dialog in the Main menu.

 Step 1.
 Connect an “FTP Upload” module to a chain in Xeoma on your computer.
 Go into the module’s settings and remember the settings there.
 You will need them later.